What is Line Editing… and Do You Need It?

 Was the victim’s mother telling the truth?

 Detective Chambers sighed as he maintained steady eye contact with the woman.
 It made no sense.
-Why interrogate him about her deceased son’s girlfriend when it had already been confirmed his murderer was a man?
+Why interrogate him about her deceased son’s girlfriend as if she had been the one to pull the trigger?
+It had already been confirmed, based on conclusive evidence, that the kid’s murderer was a man.

 Cost of Line Edit

 Less than 5k words – $0.06 per word